ctgreybeard/ThreadingTest/README.md

 So, we can still mess things up by creating a real Job with a None function, we don't check for that but I'll leave those checks as an exercise for the student.

+But, you know, I've been asking you all this time to "trust me" that we have something called a Thread which supposedly is doing stuff asynchronously but it doesn't look terribly asynchronous to me.
+You type something in, it gets spit back at you.
+Big deal.

+Well, let's add a bit of complexity shall we?
+Let's do ...

+#### SleepyTime

+The system **sleep** function should be familiar or, just from the name, you have to imagine that it stops things from running for a while.
+The program will pause at that point and, well, sleep.
+Let's throw some sleeps into the mix, several at a time as a matter of fact, into the main jobs queue while leaving the main thread free to prompt us for more input.
+It won't be pretty but it should demonstrate what's happening.

+So, the changes are:

+First, I've gone through and modified the messages so the first character tries to identify which Thread it comes from.
+The $ messages come from the main queue Job runner.
+The + messages belong to the prompting thread.
+The @ messages could come from either.
+These are the global functions that provide access to the queues.
+These are used in both threads.
+Which, incidentally, is why they have to be "Thread Safe" because they could be executing the same code from multiple threads.
+Things inside need to be carefully coordinated.

+Anyway, you can now better see which Thread sent which message.

+But the substance of the change begins around line 77 with "def sleepyTime".
+This is a new function to use in a job.
+All it does is call the time.sleep function for the requested number of seconds.
+We'll create a few of these and schedule them all at once.

+Scroll down a little farther and you will see there is a new keyword, sleepy, that we can use to schedule five sleepyTime jobs of 1 through five seconds.
+We create and schedule them all at once with times starting at one second up to five.
+By my math that should take 15 seconds or so to run.
+Plenty of time to do other things at the same time.

+If you're not sure then you'll have to trust me; when one of the sleepyTime Jobs is running the main Jobs queue is stopped for the sleepy time.
+If it weren't then you would see all of the sleepyTime messages push out all at once.
+And if you're quick enough you can even enter even more messages into the input while the sleepyTime jobs are doing their thing and you will see the results of that only after all the sleepyTime Jobs have finished.

+In fact, you can even enter the null line to quit the system while they are sending and you will see that the system waits for the last of the queued jobs to complete before exiting.

+So, try it.
+Run the system and enter a message or two, it responds normally.
+Now enter the sleepy keyword and watch as it creates and submits the five jobs then continues displaying the sleep times.
+You may even see the first one or two sleepyTime messages come out while it's still creating the rest of the five jobs.

+Enter sleepy again then continue entering messages (or ugly) while everything else is going on.
+When you review the output you will see all the output is in sequence but the inputs are interspersed.
+The input prompt (+Msg? ) gets kinda lost in all the output simply because the simple terminal model doesn't handle simultaneous input and output well.
+It comes out right but looks terrible.
+Not at all what we are used to in a GUI windowed system.
+Maybe we'll work on that later?

+So, are you convinced yet?
+Are we really running two separate Threads independently?